aiidateam/aiida-core/docs/source/developer_guide/developers.rst

 2. In this case, we use the `testing functionality of Django <https://docs.djangoproject.com/en/dev/topics/testing/>`_, adapted to run smoothly with AiiDA.

-   To create a new group of tests, create a new python file under ``aiida.djsite.db.substests``, and instead of inheriting each class directly from ``unittest``, inherit from ``aiida.djsite.db.testbase.AiidaTestCase``.
+   To create a new group of tests, create a new python file under ``aiida.backends.djsite.db.substests``, and instead of inheriting each class directly from ``unittest``, inherit from ``aiida.backends.djsite.db.testbase.AiidaTestCase``.
    In this way:

    a.
 The Django testing functionality is used, and a temporary database is used